 Bard College hosts concerts throughout the year, offering music for every taste, from American Symphony Orchestra performances to jazz, opera, and folk music, including recitals of Bard's Balinese gamelan music ensemble.
-The Bard Music Festival, founded in 1990, features a prominent composer in a three-weekend program of lectures, panel discussions, and performances.
+The critically acclaimed Bard Music Festival takes place on campus each summer in conjunction with Bard SummerScape, which presents operas, films, and theatrical productions that complement the festival’s theme.
 The Rhinebeck Performing Arts Center, Poughkeepsie's Bardavon Theater, and the Ulster Performing Arts Center in Kingston are all within a 25-mile radius of the campus.
 The Kaatsbaan International Dance Center is in the village of Tivoli, adjacent to Bard.

 The recipient of a $60 million gift from the Open Society Foundations in recognition of its global involvement, Bard’s Center for Civic Engagement supports, coordinates, and promotes the wide array of initiatives that define Bard as a private institution in the public interest.